 Living Undefined: Freedom and Authentic Action

-The question this article began with was not really about the past.
+The question this article began with was not about the past.
 It was about who you are.
-And the answer that has been building across every section is now complete enough to state plainly: you are not the one who did those things.
+The answer: you are not the one who did those things.
 You are the one in whose presence those things were done, remembered, and judged.
-The Ātmā – the Sākṣī – never moved.
+The Ātmā, the Sākṣī, never moved.

-This is what Dharma – action aligned with what the situation actually requires – looks like in practice.
+This is what Dharma, action aligned with what the situation requires, looks like in practice.
 Not the absence of responsibility, but responsibility without the distortion of a traumatized ego seeking redemption.
 The Jñānī, the one who has genuinely understood the nature of the Sākṣī, plays their part fully.
 They make amends where amends are needed.
 They correct course where correction is possible.
-They carry the Prārabdha – the momentum of what has been set in motion – without claiming it as the last word on who they are.
+They carry the Prārabdha, the momentum of what has been set in motion, without claiming it as the last word on who they are.
 The released arrow completes its flight.
 But the archer knows they are not the arrow.